 While the potatoes and green beans are cooking, arrange some chopped lettuce on a platter.
 Or, saute some chard or kale and use that as the bottom layer.
 Arrange the potatoes and green beans on top of the greens.
 On top of that, sprinkle the contents of a can of tuna, and/or a can of anchovies.
 Around the sides, arrange slices of the hard-boiled eggs, and slices of raw tomatoes, and black olives.
 Sprinkle liberally with salt, olive oil, and vinegar, in that order.

 Vegetarian or vegan?

-Neither, unless you substitute canned chickpeas for the canned tuna.
-Then it is vegetarian and vegan, and also gluten-free if you don't eat bread.
+Neither, unless you substitute canned chickpeas for the canned tuna and capers for the anchovies.
+Then it is vegetarian and vegan, and also gluten-free if you don’t eat bread.

 And will the salad keep?

 If you’re going to make this ahead and serve it the next day, don’t add the olive oil or vinegar until just before serving.
 But as leftovers, it will keep for a week and make lots of yummy lunches.